versioneye/versioneye/README.md

 rake versioneye:daily_jobs
 ```

 This will execute all jobs we have to run daily.
-For example sending out the daily new verison notification emails and so on.
+For example sending out the daily new version notification emails and so on.

 ```
 rake versioneye:weekly_jobs